zoffline/zwift-offline/README.md

   * ``ssl/cert-zwift-com.pem``
 * Open Command Prompt as an admin, cd to that location and run
   * ``certutil.exe -importpfx Root cert-zwift-com.p12``
+  * If you're prompted for a password, just leave it blank.
+There is no password.
 * Open Notepad as an admin and open ``C:\Program Files (x86)\Zwift\data\cacert.pem``
   * Append the contents of ``ssl/cert-zwift-com.pem`` to cacert.pem
 * Open Notepad as an admin and open ``C:\Windows\System32\Drivers\etc\hosts``